rorysedgwick/aardvark/README.md

 - [] The high scores of all players are displayed to other users

 ### How?
-The backend will be built using Node.js and probably Hapi.
-The test suite is still unconfirmed, as is the potential datastore.
+The back-end will be built using Node.js and Hapi.
+Testing will be done using Tape on the back-end and Qunit on the front to practice using different test suites.